muzacman/bug_overflow_za_cis658/README.md

     -description must be present
-    -description must be between 20 and 600 characters -issue_type, priority, and status must be valid -default value of issue_type should be feature -default value of priority should be medium -default value of status should be open
+    -description must be between 20 and 600 characters -issue_type, priority, and status must be valid -issue_type should be issue, enhancement, or feature -default value of issue_type should be feature -priority should be low, medium, or high
+    -default value of priority should be medium -status should be open, closed, monitor
+    -default value of status should be open